How To Make Stunning Dashboards & Take Your Decisions To The Next Level

 2. Ensure Your Data Is Clean And Correct

-After you have identified your audience and objectives, it is time to take a closer look at your data itself.
-This step is important as it's the backbone for building a dashboard that will not only tell a story but ensure that the story is correct and has proper building blocks in place.
+After you have identified your audience and objectives, you’ll take a closer look at your data.
+This step is important as it's the backbone for building a dashboard that will not only tell a story but also ensure that the story is correct and has proper building blocks in place.
 You need to identify where you will get the right data to reach the goals that you already defined (see our point no. 1).
-There are countless data sources that you need to consider but they all depend on which scenario are you working on.
+There are countless data sources that you need to consider, but they all depend on which scenario you are working on.

 Another critical point to consider alongside the source of your data is the proper data quality management (DQM) strategy.
 Your data should be clean, accurate, consistent, complete, and compliant with your company's procedures.
-You should also think about how to automate this process as much as possible so that you don't waste additional time.
-If you don't take into account DQM, your data will be of low quality, and your analysis and dashboards will follow.
+You should also think about automating this process as much as possible so you don't waste additional time.
+If you don't consider DQM, your data will be of low quality, and your analysis and dashboards will follow.

 3. Select The Right Chart Type For Your Data